 I am a Lecturer (Assistant Professor) in Computational Social Science at the University of Edinburgh School of Informatics, in the Institute for Language, Cognition and Computation.
-In my research, I primarily use computational methods from agent-based modelling, natural language processing and social network analysis to study social media and related technologies.
+In my research, I primarily use computational methods from natural language processing, social network analysis and agent-based modelling to study social media and related technologies.
 A key focus of my research is to explore different aspects of social media, such as misinformation, hate speech, and the malicious use of automation (bots), as well as how social media can be used effectively for social good, such as in crisis communication.
-I also examine issues with these methods, from data collection practices to research data management.
+I also examine issues with these methods including data collection practices, fairness, bias and ethics.

 PhD, 2019